Angela R. Hight Walker: Mentoring

 An issue of great importance to Hight Walker is encouraging the young and underrepresented to participate in science.
 Through on and offsite demonstrations and lectures, she engages in promoting the excitement of science.
 Recruiting, promoting and mentoring undergraduate students and postdoctoral researchers is a passion.
 Hight Walker has hosted 14 NRC postdoctoral fellows and countless students in her lab during her 25-year career at NIST.

 Recognition

 She was named a Fellow of the American Physical Society in 2022 "for pioneering advancements to the measurement science of Raman spectroscopy for quantifying light-matter interactions of low-dimensional materials, including nanoparticles, carbon nanotubes, graphene, and 2D materials, and outstanding mentorship of women in physics".
+In 2023 Hight Walker was awarded Fellow of the American Association for the Advancement of Science.